Gold Coast Planning Scheme

-The Planning Scheme guides the growth and development of Gold Coast City.
-It is an important tool that assists Council to ensure that the growth of the Gold Coast is intentional and meets the expectations of the community and industry.
+The Planning Scheme guides the growth and development of the City of Gold Coast (City).
+It is an important tool that assists the City to ensure that the growth of the Gold Coast is intentional and meets the expectations of the community and industry.

 How does it do this?

-The Planning Scheme determines how and where development can occur in Gold Coast City.
+The Planning Scheme determines how and where development can occur in the City of Gold Coast.
 This includes the building of new residential estates and houses, as well as changes to the usage of land including sub-divisions or the development of new business or industrial estates.

 Does it affect me?

-The Planning Scheme has the potential to affect all Gold Coast City residents.
+The Planning Scheme has the potential to affect all City of Gold Coast (City) residents.
 This normally happens when residents either lodge a development proposal or a development proposal is advertised in their vicinity.
-Council encourages residents to have their say now to provide input into the new Planning Scheme.
-By doing so residents can ensure that the long-term development of the Gold Coast aligns with their expectations.
+Council of the City of Gold Coast encourages residents to have their say now to provide input into the new Planning Scheme.
+By doing so residents can ensure that the long-term development of the City aligns with their expectations.